danse-inelastic/pyre/docs/VNFinstallguide.rst

 	psql template1
 	CREATE USER username WITH PASSWORD 'password';
 	\q
-	su -- username
 	createdb vnf

-Where username is one that matches the apache httpd.conf file (in Apache Configuration, below).
+Where username is one that matches the apache httpd.conf file (in Apache Configuration, below) and is consistent with the username used throughout this installation.

 Remote DB Servers
 -----------------